-Birbhum violence: Mamata Banerjee to visit site today, police arrest 22 suspects

-The accused persons have been booked on charges of murder, attempt to murder, arson and other sections of the Indian Penal Code.
+Bengal: Mamata Banerjee announces Rs 5 lakh for families of eight people killed in Birbhum violence

+The chief minister also promised a job and financial aid of Rs 2 lakh to the families whose houses were burnt on Tuesday.

-West Bengal Chief Minister Mamata Banerjee will on Thursday visit Bogtui village in Birbhum district, where eight people died in violence that followed the murder of a panchayat leader of the ruling Trinamool Congress.
+West Bengal Chief Minister Mamata Banerjee on Thursday announced Rs 5 lakh for the families of eight people who died in violence in Birbhum district two days ago following the murder of a panchayat leader of the ruling Trinamool Congress, reported ANI.

+She also announced that financial aid of Rs 2 lakh would be given to families, whose houses were burnt in the violence.
+A member of the affected family will also get a job.

+Banerjee made the announcement during her visit to Bogtui village in Birbhum district, where the violence took place on Tuesday.
+In the village, Banerjee spoke to the families of the eight people who were killed in the violence.

-Bhadu Sheikh, the panchayat head of Barshal village, had succumbed to his injuries after attackers hurled crude bombs at him on Monday night, the police said.
-After this, violence erupted and several houses, including two belonging to the men accused of Sheikh’s murder, were allegedly attacked and set on fire with petrol bombs.
+She also spoke separately to the family of Trinamool Congress leader Bhadu Sheikh, the panchayat head of Barshal village who had succumbed to his injuries after attackers hurled crude bombs at him on Monday night.

+Following Sheikh’s murder, violence had erupted and several houses, including two belonging to the men accused of Sheikh’s murder, were allegedly attacked and set on fire with petrol bombs.

 The police said women and children were among those killed.
 Seven charred bodies were recovered from one house alone, while one person died of injuries in a hospital in the district.